Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-db.md

 Use the `az datamigration sql-db create` cmdlet to create and start a database migration.
 This cmdlet expects the following parameters:

-- *--sqldb-instance-name*: Target SQL Database instance to which source database is being migrated to.
+- *--sqldb-instance-name*: Target SQL Database logical server to which source database is being migrated to.
-- *--resource-group*: Resource group in which SQL Database instance is present.
+- *--resource-group*: Resource group in which Azure SQL Database is present.
-- *--target-db-name*: The name with which the database will be stored in SQL Database instance.
+- *--target-db-name*: The name of the migrated database in Azure SQL Database.
-- *--scope*: Resource Id of the SQL Database instance.
+- *--scope*: Resource Id of the Azure SQL Database logical server.
-- *--migration-service*: Resource Id of the SQL Migration Service that will be used to orchestrate the migration.
-The migration service should be in the same region as SQL Database instance.
+- *--migration-service*: Resource Id of the Database Migration Service that will be used to orchestrate the migration.
+The migration service should be in the same region as Azure SQL Database.
-- *--source-database-name*: Name of the source database that is being migrated to SQL Database instance.
+- *--source-database-name*: Name of the source database that is being migrated to Azure SQL Database.
 - *--source-sql-connection*: Source SQL connection, which has below parameters.
   - *authentication*: The authentication type for connection, which can be either SqlAuthentication or WindowsAuthentication.
   - *data-source*: The name or IP of a SQL Server instance.
   - *user-name*: Username of the SQL Server instance.
   - *password*: Password of the SQL Server instance.
-- *--target-sql-connection*: Target SQL connection (SQL Database Instance), which has below parameters.
+- *--target-sql-connection*: Target SQL connection (Azure SQL Database), which has below parameters.
   - *authentication*: The authentication type for connection, which can be either SqlAuthentication or WindowsAuthentication.
-  - *data-source*: The name or IP of a SQL Database instance.
+  - *data-source*: The name or IP of Azure SQL Database logical server.
-  - *user-name*: Username of the SQL Database instance.
+  - *user-name*: Username to connect to Azure SQL Database.
-  - *password*: Password of the SQL Database instance.
+  - *password*: Password to connect to Azure SQL Database.
 - *--table-list*: In case if only selected tables are required to be migrated use this parameter to provide space separated table names.